manya3219/MyDev_FIleSharing/README.md

-# 📝 NexaHub -- (Notes Sharing Application)
+# 📝 NexaHub -- (Study Website)

-A full-stack *Notes Sharing Application* built using the *MERN stack* (MongoDB, Express, React, Node.js) with *Firebase Authentication* for secure user login.
+A full-stack *NexaHub* built using the *MERN stack* (MongoDB, Express, React, Node.js) with *Firebase Authentication* for secure user login.
 This app allows users to create, manage, and share notes seamlessly across devices.

 ## 🚀 Features